– Team includes researchers from University College Dublin

 Offaly County Council Cathaoirleach Cllr.
 Danny Owens welcomed the news and acknowledged the collaborative efforts those who made the successful application: Offaly County Council’s Chief Executive, Ms. Anna Marie Delaney; Head of Enterprise, Ms. Orla Martin; Prof. Peter Gallagher, I-LOFAR Consortium and Mr. Joe Hogan, Founder of Openet.

-We will begin a regional engagement project in 2019 – the Astronomical Midlands or AstroLands for short – that uses the recently constructed Irish Low Frequency Array (I-LOFAR) and Education Centre at Birr Castle to connect with students, teachers and members of the public in rural communities in the Midlands.
+We are delighted to launch a new engagement project in 2019 – the Astronomical Midlands or AstroLands for short – that uses the recently constructed Irish Low Frequency Array (I-LOFAR) and Education Centre at Birr Castle to connect with students, teachers and members of the public in rural communities in the Midlands.

-Astronomical Midlands will embark on three key initiatives:
+Astronomical Midlands, funded by Science Foundation Ireland Discover Programme, will embark on three key initiatives:

 o Space4Exploration: Create an engaging, inspirational and multi-use space in the I-LOFAR Education Centre.